 H.E.
 Metropolitan Kallistos of Diokleia; The Theotokos in the Teaching of Vladimir Lossky; Dr Margaret Barker: The Annunciation to Mary, Weaver in the Temple; Dr Sarah Jane Boss: Deification at the Heart of Marian Devotion; Commemoration of the Reformation; Fr Philip Corbett: Centenary of the Apparition of the Virgin at Fatima; Richard Davies: Presentation - Survivors of 1917: The Wooden Churches of the Russian North; Abouna Peter Farrington: The Marian Hymns of St Severus of Antioch; Canon Jeremy Haselock: Roger Greenacre, Our Lady and Unity; Prebendary Norman Wallwork: Neville Ward and the Blessed Virgin Mary.

-The papers are delayed and will be published in Spring 2018
+The papers are delayed and will be published in Summer 2018

 2016 Day Ecumenical Pilgrimage to Marian Oxford